torvalds/linux/Documentation/virt/acrn/cpuid.rst

    ecx = 0x4e524341
    edx = 0x4e524341

-Note that this value in ebx, ecx and edx corresponds to the string "ACRNACRNACRN".
+Analte that this value in ebx, ecx and edx corresponds to the string "ACRNACRNACRN".
 The value in eax corresponds to the maximum cpuid function present in this leaf, and will be updated if more functions are added in the future.